What Is Age Related Macular Degeneration or AMD?

 The retina is the back layer of the eye that consists of nerves to record images and send them back to the brain.
 When functioning properly, the macula collects extremely detailed images at the center of our vision.
 It then sends signals through the optic nerve to the brain.
 When the macula deteriorates, the retina sends distorted and blurred images to the brain.

 One way to understand the impact of AMD: When you look at a loved one, the image of their face is focused onto your macula.
 The deterioration of the macula makes it difficult, sometimes impossible to see clearly, impacting our enjoyment of life.

 There are two main types of macular degeneration: “wet” and “dry.”
 Between 85% to 90% of people with macular degeneration have the dry form.
 The dry form can eventually lead to the wet form.

 Stargardt disease is another form of macular degeneration, which occurs in young people.
 Caused by a defective gene, it affects 1 in 10,000 people.

 Currently, there is no cure for macular degeneration.
-However, with lasers and injections, Drs Alan B. Schlussel and Christine Law, O.D. in Manhattan can help you manage the condition and occasionally even restore some lost vision.
+However, with lasers and injections, Dr. Alan Schlussel & Associates in Manhattan can help you manage the condition and occasionally even restore some lost vision.

 Symptoms of Macular Degeneration